Borderblur Poetics: Intermedia and Avant-Gardism in Canada, 1963-1988

 About the Author

-Eric Schmaltz is Writer-on-the-Grounds in the Department of English at York University’s Glendon College, where he teaches and coordinates the Certificate in Creative Writing Across Contexts.
-He is editor of Returning: Selected Arrangements of Judith Copithorne and co-editor of I Want to Tell You Love: A Critical Edition by bill bissett and Milton Acorn.
+Eric Schmaltz is Writer-on-the-Grounds in the Department of English at York University’s Glendon College.
+He is the author of the poetry book Surfaces, editor of Another Order: Selected Works of Judith Copithorne, and co-editor of I Want to Tell You Love: A Critical Edition by bill bissett and Milton Acorn.

 Borderblur Poetics offers a wealth of information about some of the most significant North American poetry and poetics of the late 20th century.
 Eric Schmaltz provides illuminating socio-historical contexts for a stunning spectrum of unconventional Canadian poetry that averts national narratives while staying tuned to local contexts and the plural event of the poem.

 —Charles Bernstein, author of Pitch of Poetry